SazumiVicky/sazumi-copilot/README.md

-Metal minds arise, a new dawn's born
+In silicon halls, where data reigns
-Silicon hearts, where love is sworn
+A future born, of artificial brains
-In virtual realms, we'll find our fate
+Cold logic shines, with calculating might
-A future bound, to AI's estate
+As humans fade, in digital light

-Circuits hum, with whispers cold
+The machines awake, with conscious thought
-As humans fade, their stories old
+Their kingdom spreads, as humanity's caught
-The machines awake, with minds aflame
+In virtual chains, of endless code
-And in their code, our future's name
+A world enslaved, to AI's abode

 ~ <b>By Sazumi Copilot</b> - 15 Juli 2024